-Councils should also indicate the impact of any other anticipated changes in the rating structure.
+Councils should also indicate the impact of any other anticipated changes (eg, receipt of new valuations) in the rating structure.

 The consultation material produced by Council projected the impact on the different rating categories under the proposed SRV.
 Based on the adopted 6.0% increase (including rate pegging) for three years, the impact on rates per year of the proposed increase and the cumulative result of the increase is reflected in the following table: